Countdown Timer showing days, hours, minutes, and seconds remaining

 • A verified checkmark is not a guarantee against fraud or spam.

-This verification is performed using the STIR/SHAKEN framework, which allows the terminating carrier to confirm that the call signature is valid and that the call originated from a provider that authenticated it.
-Under FCC‑recommended best practices, this typically means the caller’s identity was vetted by the originating service provider and that the phone number was not illegally spoofed while in transit.
+The terminating carrier verified that the call signature was valid and that the call originated from a provider that authenticated it.
+Under FCC recommended best practices, this typically means the originating provider vetted the caller’s identity and confirmed the caller’s right to use the phone number.

-Why the Checkmark Is Not a Guarantee
+Why the Checkmark is Not a Guarantee of Trust

 Why This Matters